-The Office for Responsible Conduct of Research has combined with the Office for Protection of Human Subjects to become Research Compliance Services.
-Research Compliance Services supports and protects the interests of the University, faculty, staff, students and research subjects in research compliance matters.
+Research Compliance Services (RCS) supports and protects the interests of the University, faculty, staff, students and human research subjects in research compliance matters through guidance, education, and technical assistance.
 Our key service areas include:

 - Assisting researchers in disclosing and managing financial conflicts of interest

 - Training and education in research ethics and research compliance

 - Assessing and investigating allegations of research misconduct

 - Protecting the rights and welfare of human subjects in University of Oregon research